CISecurity/ArtifactExpressions/artifacts/cisco-asa/cisco_asa.version_object.rst

 operating system.
 It is based off of the SHOW VERSION command.
 It extends the standard TestType as defined in the oval-definitions-schema and one should refer to the TestType description for more information.
-The required object element references a version_object and the optional state element specifies the data to check.
+The object element references a version_object and the state element specifies the data to check.

 Technical Details
 -----------------